 5. Max Your Agenda

-You’ll find you will fit much more into each day when you have a private guide than you would if you were on a large organised tour.
-Going to key attractions with a private guide tour guide means you won’t waste precious moments waiting around for other people to get on and off coaches!!
+You’ll fit much more into each day when you have a private guide than you would if you were on a large organised tour.
+Going to key attractions with a private tour guide means you won’t waste precious moments waiting around for other people to get on and off coaches!!
 Let’s face it – we’ve all been on that tour where someone inconsiderate holds up the whole coach!

 There’s so much to see in China; it’s a pity not to squeeze every drop of experience out of every day while you’re in the country.